jpcre2/jpcre2/README.md

 `U` | This modifier inverts the "greediness" of the quantifiers so that they are not greedy by default, but become greedy if followed by `?`.
 Equivalent to *PCRE2_UNGREEDY* option.

 ####Action modifiers:
-These modifiers are not compiled in the regex itself, rather it is used per call of each function.
+These modifiers are not compiled in the regex itself, rather it is used per call of each match or replace function.

 Modifier | Details
 ------ | ------